What is Path Terminating Equipment (PTE) for OTN Applications?

 Some of the other ODUk-PMOH fields support maintenance/monitoring features such as Tandem Connection Monitoring, the transport of APS (Automatic Protection Switching) Commands as well as other forms of Equipment to Equipment (non-client related) commands and information.

 We will discuss each of these topics (e.g., Tandem Connection Monitoring and the APS Channel) in other posts.

-The important thing to note at this point is that the PTE will use the ODUk-PMOH to monitor the overall health of the entire Path (from the point where it creates the ODUk signal to the point where it terminates this signal).
+The critical thing to note at this point is that the PTE will use the ODUk-PMOH to monitor the overall health of the entire Path (from the point where it creates the ODUk signal to the end where it terminates this signal).

 Figure 4 presents an illustration of the ODUk-PMOH that the PTE will use to support the monitoring of this signal as it travels through the Path.